FastPubSub Network

 Choose the right tool for the right job

 Use durable brokers for storage and replay.
-Use FastPubSub for live transport over better paths.
+Use FastPubSub when the stream must survive path failures.